Azure RBAC Roles Demystified: Every Role, Every Identity, and When to Assign What to Whom

 Engineer deploys pipelines? → Contributor (on resource group) + Synapse Contributor

-Scenario 1: Data Engineer Building Synapse Pipelines
+Scenario 1: Data Engineer Building Pipelines

 Resource Role Why